liyunze-coding/coworking-website/src/pages/bots.md

 ---

-<a href="https://streamelements.com/overlays" target="_blank" class="font-bold text-2xl hover:underline">StreamElements 🔗</a>

-<a href="https://streamelements.com/overlays" target="_blank" class="hover:underline">StreamElements</a> is a great all-in-one tool for streamers.
-They have a chatbot that you can use to manage your chat and add commands.
-You can also use it to create overlays and alerts for your stream.

----

 <a href="https://serycodes.carrd.co/" target="_blank" class="font-bold text-2xl hover:underline">Nightbot 🔗</a>

 <a href="https://serycodes.carrd.co/" target="_blank" class="hover:underline">Nightbot</a> is a chatbot that you can use to manage your chat.
 It has a lot of features and is easy to use.
 You can also use it to create custom commands for your stream.